Continuous limits of large plant-pollinator random networks and some applications: Proofs

 Using Gronwall's lemma, we deduce

 Since the bound does not depend on $N$, we make $N$ grow to $\infty$ and obtain

 Similarly,

-} Notice that the upper bound that we obtain do not depend on $K$. \tvc{Once these estimates have been obtained, existence and uniqueness of a strong solution to the stochastic differential equation is given by \cite[Th.
-IV.9.1]{ikedawatanabe}}.\\
+Notice that the upper bounds that we obtain do not depend on $K$.
+Once these estimates have been obtained, existence and uniqueness of a strong solution to the stochastic differential equation is given by \cite[Th.
+IV.9.1]{ikedawatanabe}.\\

 \textbf{Step 2:} Let us now consider a measurable real function $f$ on $[0,1]$.
 Using It\^o's formula for SDEs with jumps (see \textit{e.g.} \cite[p.
 66-67]{ikedawatanabe}) and \eqref{def_Poisson1} provides \eqref{eq:semimartP} in which: is a square integrable martingale with bracket given by \eqref{eq:martingaleP}.
 A similar computation can be done for $\mathbf{A}^{K,m}$ to obtain \eqref{eq:semimartA}. \end{proof}